vt-vl-lab/cluster/README.md

 ```
 ./build/examples/openpose/openpose.bin --video examples/media/video.avi
 ```
 Note that visualization might fail if you are using the remote access.
 You can choose to save as json file instead.
-More details please check [here](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/demo_overview.md).
+For more details, please check [here](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/demo_overview.md).

+### Adobe Creative Cloud (vllab2, vllab3 - Windows)
+You can use products from Adobe Creative Cloud (e.g., PhotoShop, AfterEffects) on these machines.

 ## Amazon AWS
 The following instruction is written for VT-Vison group member specifically, who obtains access to VT-Vison AWS account.
 Please contact Prof. Jia-Bin Huang if you want to use this resource.